digitalave/digitalave-old-website-2023-07-06/_posts/2021-03-07-Install-Jenkins-Ubuntu.md

 *  Java - JRE8/11 (32Bit or 64Bit Supported)

-> Note : Older versions and Java 9, 10,12 are not supported
+> Note: Older versions and Java 9, 10,12 are not supported

 | JDK                     | JRE    |
 |-------------------------|--------|